react-navigation/react-navigation.github.io/versioned_docs/version-7.x/hello-react-navigation.md

 `createNativeStackNavigator` is a function that takes a configuration object containing the screens and customization options.
 The screens are React Components that render the content displayed by the navigator.

 `createStaticNavigation` is a function that takes the navigator defined earlier and returns a component that can be rendered in the app.
 It's only called once in the app.
+Usually, we'd render the returned component at the root of our app, which is usually the component exported from `App.js`, `App.tsx` etc., or used with `AppRegistry.registerComponent`, `Expo.registerRootComponent` etc.

 ```js name="Native Stack Example" snack
 // In App.js in a new project